sdiehl/stephendiehl.com/posts/category1.md

 #### CAT

-In the original definition of category we did not mention that the objects or arrows necessarily form a set.
-Instead we stated in the definition that we need only have a collection of objects and arrows.
+In the original definition of category we did not mention that the objects or morphisms necessarily form a set.
+Instead we stated in the definition that we need only have a collection of objects and morphisms.

-A category which has its arrows and objects in a set is referred to as a **small category**.
+A category which has its morphisms and objects in a set is referred to as a **small category**.
 A category which does not is referred to as a **large category**.